 - Visual Persuasion

-- Volunteer Privacy Education Program
+- Middle School Privacy Education Program

 The goal of the Visual Persuasion Project is to promote a better understanding of the practice, theory, and teaching of law in the current screen-dominated, pervasively visual, digital era.
 The Project was formed to study and advance the cultivation of critical visual intelligence, to inspire creative visualizations of evidence, case narratives, policy analysis, and legal argumentation, and to help lawyers, judges, law students, and the lay public integrate new visual tools into more traditional (textual and verbal) approaches to legal analysis.

 For more information on the Visual Persuasion Project, please click here.

 Director, IProgress Project